What exactly do they want?

 Even Pat Buchanan, who has written book after book proclaiming the “Death of the West,” thinks Mitt Romney can save us.
 As Garet Garrett wrote, “There are those who still think they are holding the pass against a revolution that may be coming up the road.
 But they are gazing in the wrong direction.
 The revolution is behind them.
 It went by in the Night of Depression, singing songs to freedom.”
 It’s worth noting that Buchanan also endorsed George W. Bush in 2004 on the grounds that he would give us conservative justices and that he simply could not align himself with the Democratic “tribe.”
 George W. Bush gave us the conservative John Roberts, who then saved Obamacare.

 It’s tempting to say, “Power resides where men believe it does,” but that’s not entirely true.
 Power is concrete, not just an illusion, and sometimes the appearance of weakness is used to disguise the reality of the iron fist.
 The Left would have us believe that the United States of America is run by an ultra-conservative racist, sexist, patriarchal WASP ruling class that is constantly oppressing everyone.
 The American Right would have us believe that they are that class, but they are actually governing benevolently for the good of everyone.
-Both sides are getting psychologically what they need out of this farce.
+It’s a farce, of course, but it meets the psychological needs of both groups.
 In the twisted status competition of a nominally egalitarian society, the grassroots activists of the Republican Party are one giant “Wooden Titan” so committed to their fantasy of power they don’t even realize they have been dispossessed.
 American conservatism is social proof masquerading as a political movement, and it won’t end until we end it.